-Fatal accident: 25-year-old ejected from vehicle in Tangipahoa Parish Crash - NewsBreak
+Fatal accident: 25-year-old ejected from vehicle in Tangipahoa Parish crash - NewsBreak

 Buchanan was unrestrained and ejected from his vehicle, he sustained fatal injuries as a result of the crash.
 Buchanan was pronounced deceased on the scene.

 As part of the ongoing investigation, a toxicology sample was obtained from the driver for analysis.
-This crash remains under investigation.Alexa, get me a doctor: Amazon’s voice assistant to start seeking medical help
+This crash remains under investigation.Police investigate stabbing near Tulane University on Mardi Gras morning

 Louisiana State Police remind drivers of the importance of buckling up.